All Episodes

 I'm not going to talk about it with you.

-I said, as a friend to you, I'm telling you right now.
+And then I wrote back, I said, okay, I said, as a friend to you, I'm telling you right now, if she's elected and Trump loses, you own this.

-You own this decision, and you wouldn't even listen.
+You own this decision and you wouldn't even listen.

 And this person is one of the open saboteurs of Donald Trump for personal reasons.